hypergeek-dev/cipher-forge/README.md

 Live at:
 https://cipher-forge.herokuapp.com/

-## Features

-- **Common Password Check**: Cyber-Forge checks whether a provided password is commonly known and recommends changing it periodically if it is.
-- **Generated Password Suggestions**: You can choose to generate a strong and unique password using the Diceware algorithm implemented in Cyber-Forge.
-- **Password Uniqueness**: Cyber-Forge calculates and displays the uniqueness of the generated password based on the number of possible combinations.

-## Getting Started

-To use Cyber-Forge, follow these steps:

-1. Clone the repository and navigate to the project directory.
-2. Ensure you have the required dependencies installed (Python, `random`, `string`, and `humanize`).
-3. Run the `cyber_forge.py` script.

-## Usage

-1. Run the `cyber_forge.py` script.
-2. Follow the on-screen instructions to input your current password and choose whether to generate a new password.
-3. If you choose to generate a password, Cyber-Forge will display the generated password.
-4. After generating a password or validating your current password, Cyber-Forge will calculate and display the uniqueness of the generated password.

-## Dependencies

-Cyber-Forge relies on the following dependencies:

-- Python
-- `random` module (built-in)
-- `string` module (built-in)
-- `humanize` module
-- `colorama` module

-Make sure you have these dependencies installed before running the script.

-## Credits

-This project was created by [Your Name] as a demonstration of an advanced password generator.
-It utilizes the Diceware algorithm and incorporates best practices of password security.

-## License

-MIT

-# Cyber-Forge: Advanced Password Generator

-Cyber-Forge is an advanced password generator designed to help you create strong and secure passwords.
-This tool incorporates the best practices of password security to ensure the passwords generated are robust and resistant to common attacks.

-## Features

-- **Common Password Check**: Cyber-Forge checks whether a provided password is commonly known and recommends changing it periodically if it is.
-- **Generated Password Suggestions**: You can choose to generate a strong and unique password using the Diceware algorithm implemented in Cyber-Forge.
-- **Password Uniqueness**: Cyber-Forge calculates and displays the uniqueness of the generated password based on the number of possible combinations.

-## Getting Started

-To use Cyber-Forge, follow these steps:

-1. Clone the repository and navigate to the project directory.
-2. Ensure you have the required dependencies installed (Python, `random`, `string`, and `humanize`).
-3. Run the `run.py` script.

-## Dependencies

-Cyber-Forge relies on the following dependencies:

-- Python
-- `random` module (built-in)
-- `string` module (built-in)
-- `humanize` module

-## Usage

-1. Run the `run.py` script.
-2. Follow the on-screen instructions to input your current password and choose whether to generate a new password.

-## Development

-## Accreditations

-## Testing

-Make sure you have these dependencies installed before running the script.

-## License

-MIT
+##Introduction
+In today's digital age, strong passwords are crucial for safeguarding your sensitive information.
+Meet Cyber-Forge, an advanced password generator designed to help you create robust passwords that adhere to the best practices of password security.

+##How to Use Cyber-Forge
+Common Password Validation: Cyber-Forge checks if your password is a commonly known password and suggests changing it if necessary.

+Enter a password to test its commonness.
+Receive feedback on whether the password is commonly known or not.
+Password Generation: If you want a new password suggestion, Cyber-Forge can generate a strong and unique password for you.

+Choose whether to generate a new password suggestion.
+A strong and unique password will be generated and displayed.
+Password Uniqueness: Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.

+##Getting Started
+Prerequisites
+Make sure you have the following installed:

+Python (version 3.7 or above)
+colorama library (pip install colorama) humanize library (pip install humanize)
+Usage
+Clone this repository and navigate to the project directory.

+Run the following command to start the password generator:

+python password_generator.py
+Follow the on-screen instructions to validate your password and generate a new one if desired.

+##Project Requirements
+This project is the third of five milestone projects that need to be completed to obtain the Full Stack Development Diploma from Code Institute.
+The required technology for this project is Python.

+##Features
+Password Validation
+Cyber-Forge validates your password against a list of commonly known passwords.

+###Enter a password to test its commonness.
+Receive feedback on whether the password is commonly known or not.
+###Password Generation
+Cyber-Forge can generate a strong and unique password for you.

+###Choose whether to generate a new password suggestion.
+A strong and unique password will be generated and displayed.
+Password Uniqueness
+Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.

+##Technologies Used
+Python
+colorama library
+humanize library
+Testing
+The code has been tested using PEP8 Online to ensure compliance with Python style guidelines.

+##Development and Deployment
+The development environment used for this project was GitPod.
+Regular commits and pushes to GitHub were conducted to track the development stage and handle version control.

+The live version of the project was deployed using Heroku.

+##Credits
+For code inspiration, help, and advice, the following resources were used:

+Author
+Cyber-Forge was developed by Dennis Jensen.